Chairman – William (Bill) Trevor

 Having resided in the South Burnett all her life, she has a strong commitment to the Wide Bay Burnett and has a passion in seeing the region grow.
 Through her current role, Kristy strives to grow networks in the business community both within the region and beyond, particularly with all levels of Government and regional development bodies.
 A strong part of Kristy’s background is the agricultural trade which she is very fortunate to have the opportunity to engage with a broad cross-section of our community and encourages connections throughout the region to build strong, diverse and effective networks.

-Executive Officer – Scott Rowe
+Director of Regional Development – Scott Rowe

 Scott Rowe has a strong small business background having held senior managerial positons with regional media companies across Queensland over the past 25 years.
 An award-winning journalist and former newspaper editor, Scott was Enterprise Manager of Fraser Coast Opportunities before joining Regional Development Australia Wide Bay Burnett in October 2014.
 Scott has lived and worked in the Wide Bay Burnett for more than a decade and boasts strong community networks.
 He has a strong understanding of the region’s opportunities and challenges and holds positions on business boards, sporting clubs and community organisations.